 What is frailty?

-As the population of people living with cancer grows, especially when considering older adult populations and those with treatable but not curable cancer, the need for onco-geriatrics (cancer care for older adults) is something we cannot ignore.
+As more people are living longer with cancer, including older adults and those with treatable but not curable cancer, the need for onco-geriatrics is becoming more important.

-When we talk about frailty and cancer, the first step is accurately identifying frailty and ensuring that this doesn’t lead to age discrimination.
-Age and frailty are two separate issues; you can be under 60 and very frail from multi-morbidities, or in your late 90s and only mildly frail.
+When we talk about frailty and cancer, the first step is accurate identification and ensuring that this doesn’t lead to age based assumptions.
+Age and frailty are not the same.
+You can be under 60 and frail due to multiple long-term conditions.
+While someone in their late 90s may only be mildly frail.
 As healthcare professionals, we need to get better at recognising and recording frailty in order to improve care.

 The Royal College of Radiologists (RCR) have recently coordinated a working group, which included Macmillan Cancer Support, to produce practical guidance on introducing frailty assessments in cancer pathways.
 At the Macmillan Professionals Conference last November, I led a session where one of the authors of this guidance, Dr Anthea Cree, talked about practical ways to implement the guidance in local services.